Please check the schedule for meeting dates and speakers

 Presenter – Judy G. Russell, JD, CGsm, CGLsm

-A Certified Genealogist with a law degree, Judy G. Russell, JD, CG, CGL, is a lecturer, educator and writer who enjoys helping others understand genealogical issues ranging from how to use DNA in family research to the way the law affected our ancestors’ lives and the records they left behind.
+A Certified Genealogist with a law degree, Judy G. Russell is a lecturer, educator and writer who enjoys helping others understand genealogical issues ranging from how to use DNA in family research to the way the law affected our ancestors’ lives and the records they left behind.
 A graduate of George Washington University and Rutgers School of Law-Newark, Judy is a Colorado native with roots deep in the American south on her mother’s side and entirely German on her father’s side.
 She’s written for the National Genealogical Society Quarterly and National Genealogical Society magazine and speaks to genealogical groups around the country.

 Ms. Russell's presentation focuses on the fact that not all our ancestors were naturalized.
 The ones who didn’t suddenly became suspect when war divided their native countries from their new residences, creating the kinds of records genealogists’ love.

 Nov 2, 2017

 "More Stories From Ellis Island: Those Who Were Held" .

 Presenter – Fred Voss - Tour Guide and Researcher at Ellis Island National Park

 In his “real” job, Fred has spent the last 25 years consulting and training Fortune 1000 companies on Internet Identity and Security technology.
 In recent years, he has been winding down this business and spending more time on genealogy and historic research.
 He has successfully completed the Boston University online Genealogical Research class (OL13) and is a frequent lecturer at libraries and genealogical societies.
 This fall he will be teaching Genealogy 101 at Bergen Community College in New Jersey.
 Since early 2014, he has been volunteering at Ellis Island, including leading tours of the recently re-opened hospitals on the island's Southside.